Canon 800D vs Leica TL2

 It is notable that the 800D has a microphone port, which is missing on the TL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 800D and the TL2 are recent models that are part of the current product line-up of Leica.
+The TL2 is a recent model that features in the current product line-up of Leica.
 In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 800D Manual (free pdf) or the online Leica TL2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 800D and the Leica TL2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.